morten-pedersen/Wordnet_NLTK/README.md

 **path_similarity()** = score between 0 and 1 on shortest path between concepts in hypernym hierarchy.
-Needs to be called using two variables representing the synsets you want to compare:
+Needs to be called using the synset of the words you want to compare:

 `tree = wn.synset('tree.n.01')`